temporalio/documentation/blog/2022-05-13-caching-api-requests-with-long-lived-workflows.md

 That's because Temporal stores the entire history of events for this Workflow.
 If the machine running `exchangeRatesWorkflow()` crashes, Temporal can resume the Workflow on another machine by replaying the entire event history.

-## Continue As New
+## Continue-As-New

 The `exchangeRatesWorkflow` can run for an unlimited period of time: days, months, even years.
-However, Temporal caps a Workflow at [50,000 events](https://docs.temporal.io/docs/temporal-explained/workflows/#:~:text=There%20is%20a%20hard%20limit,Workflow%20Execution%20is%20forcefully%20terminated.).
+However, Temporal caps a Workflow at 50,000 events.
+(See the [Time constraints](https://docs.temporal.io/docs/temporal-explained/workflows/#time-constraints) section in [Temporal Workflows](https://docs.temporal.io/docs/temporal-explained/workflows).)
-In the `exchangeRatesWorkflow`, there are 4 events fired at every iteration of the `while` loop, assuming no API errors.
+In the `exchangeRatesWorkflow`, four events are fired at every iteration of the `while` loop, assuming no API errors.

 1. `EVENT_TYPE_TIMER_FIRED`: the `setTimeout()` resolved and it's time to refresh the exchange rates
 2. `EVENT_TYPE_ACTIVITY_TASK_STARTED`: the `getExchangeRates()` activity started executing
 3. `EVENT_TYPE_ACTIVITY_TASK_COMPLETED`: the `getExchangeRates()` activity completed successfully
 4. `EVENT_TYPE_TIMER_STARTED`: the Workflow used `setTimeout()` to pause until tomorrow

-With 1 API request per day, the `exchangeRatesWorkflow()` can run for almost 12,500 days (approximately 34 years) before running into the 50,000 event limit.
+With one API request per day, the `exchangeRatesWorkflow()` can run for almost 12,500 days (approximately 34 years) before running into the 50,000 event limit.
 However, you should still handle this limit.
-And that's what Continue As New is for.
+And that's what Continue-As-New is for.

-You can think of Continue As New as restarting your Workflow with from an initial state.
+You can think of Continue-As-New as restarting your Workflow from an initial state.
-The only data that `exchangeRatesWorkflow()` needs to respond to queries is the `ratesByDay` map, so `exchangeRatesWorkflow()` needs to Continue As New with a serialized version of the `ratesByDay` map.
+The only data that `exchangeRatesWorkflow()` needs to respond to queries is the `ratesByDay` map, so `exchangeRatesWorkflow()` needs to Continue-As-New with a serialized version of the `ratesByDay` map.
 The `exchangeRatesWorkflow()` also needs to be able to resume from a previous state.
-Continue As New just calls `exchangeRatesWorkflow()` with an initial state.
+Continue-As-New just calls `exchangeRatesWorkflow()` with an initial state.
 Below is

 ```ts